CERVICAL LAMINECTOMY AND FUSION

 What is a Cervical Laminectomy?

-One of the most commonly performed spinal procedures, a posterior cervical laminectomy is performed to remove the lamina, from a posterior approach, in order to provide the spinal cord more room and reduce any compression of the spinal cord.
 In some cases, where there is less compression of the spine, another procedure known as a Laminoplasty may be used.
 In this procedure, rather than removing the lamina entirely, it is wedged open and a hinge is created at the other end to provide somewhat of an opening.
 But when the compression is too great, a laminectomy must be performed, and the entire lamina must be removed.

 The Cervical Laminoplasty Procedure